PTM-TECH/summative-lab-spa-wordly/README.md

 1. Fork & Clone the repository:

-fork & git clone 2.
-Open index.html in your web browser.
+2. Open index.html in your web browser.

 3. Type a word into the search bar and click Search.